hl7dk/kl-ffb-reporting/input/pagecontent/index.md

 Free text information about care plan evaluations is not part of this reporting.

 ##### Validation
-- CarePlanEvaluation refer to the citizen
+- CareEvaluation refer to the citizen
-- CarePlanEvaluation contains the date of the evaluation
+- CareEvaluation contains the date of the evaluation
-- CarePlanEvaluation contains a valid code according to FFB (støttebehov)
+- CareEvaluation contains a valid code according to FFB (støttebehov)

 #### Target Group
 Information about the target group (målgruppe) for the citizen.
 A target group must contain a valid target group code and the date of its original documentation.